uozuAho/orgcat/readme.md

 # goto localhost:5056

+# Deployment:
+# See readmes under infra/ for deployment options.

 # Other stuff:
 # to reproduce a concurrency bug:
 seq 1 2 | xargs -n1 -P3 curl localhost:5056/survey/start/<some_new_id>